 Paseo Marítimo el Pedregal, 1

-Another excellent (and more traditional) seafood restaurant in this part of town is El Cabra.
+Another excellent (and recently renovated) seafood restaurant in this part of town is El Cabra.
 Their espetos de sardinas and roasted red peppers are to die for.
 I try to make a trip here every time I come to Malaga– even if it means taking a taxi straight to the train station after lunch!

 Paseo Marítimo el Pedregal, 17